Is Extended Breastfeeding Good or Bad For Your Baby?

 What is the longest a mother can breastfeed?

 The World Health Organization recommends that mothers breastfeed their children exclusively for six months, then continue breastfeeding while introducing complementary foods until the child is two years old.
-But many mothers choose to continue breastfeeding past that point.
+However, many mothers choose to continue breastfeeding past that point.

 Extended Breastfeeding – summary